 - Loose materials such as sod, dirt and sand must be placed in trash cans and weigh no more than 50 lbs.
 Cardboard boxes used as receptacles will not be collected if they have become wet.

 - Not sure what to do with your pumpkins after Halloween?
 Since they are organic matter, Rumpke will pick them up with your regular trash.
 You can also place pumpkins in your gardens for composting.
 Composting is a great way to give your garden the nutrients it needs to thrive when the growing season begins.
+There is also a 24/7 compost site in the parking lot of the Dublin Service Center located at 6555 Shier Rings Rd.
+Do no put pumpkins with your yard waste.

 - Recycle furniture and appliances by donating them to a charity of choice.
 Rumpke will collect these items during regular pick up if they are placed at the curb.
 All upholstered items such as mattresses and furniture must be wrapped in plastic when placed at the curb.